 Stimulants are of concern primarily because they raise heart rate and blood pressure and otherwise increase nervous system activity.
 Taking too much of one stimulant or combinations of different stimulants can increase your risk of unwanted side effects.
 These can be mild—such as insomnia, jitteriness, or shakiness—to severe—such as heart attack and stroke.
 Even caffeine, which can be a performance-enhancing aid (when used appropriately), can be dangerous when used in large amounts.
-In fact, FDA warns consumers against the use of pure and highly concentrated powdered or liquid caffeine (sometimes sold as a dietary supplement product) due to at least 2 associated deaths.
+In fact, FDA warns consumers against the use of pure and highly concentrated powdered or liquid caffeine (sometimes sold as a dietary supplement product) due to associated deaths.
 For more information, please see FDA’s warning to consumers.

 Not everyone who consumes stimulants will experience side effects, but whether mild or serious, they can have a negative effect on your performance.
 And some stimulants are stronger than others, so different stimulants have different effects on your body.
 In addition, many stimulants haven’t been adequately studied in humans, so their safety has yet to be determined.